Branching processes with pairwise interactions: Introduction and main results

 Recently, Foucart \cite{Cle2017} studied the event of extinction for the continuous-state branching process with competition (or logistic CSBP) improving the results of Lambert \cite{La2005} in the continuous-time and continuous-state setting.
-Furthermore, Foucart \cite{Cle2017} established a criterion for explosion.
+Furthermore, Foucart \cite{Cle2017} established a criterion for explosion using the fact that the underlying process in the Lamperti transform of the logistic CSBP is a generalised Ornstein-Uhlenbeck process.
+The explicit knowledge of the Laplace transform of generalised Ornstein-Uhlenbeck processes is a fundamental tool to determine the event of explosion of the logistic CSBP.
 However, the LB-process cannot be seen as a logistic CSBP.
-Specifically, competition in \cite{Cle2017} (see equation (7)) appears as a negative non-linear drift while in our case competition corresponds to an extra negative jump.
-In the general scenario, i.e. when there is cooperation, Gonz\'alez Casanova et al.\ \cite{Pa2017} (see Theorems 1 and 3) have proven similar results under the rather strong assumption that the mean of the offspring size at each birth time is finite, i.e.\ $\sum_{i \geq 1} i \pi_{i} < \infty$.
-We recall that the case considered in Gonz\'alez Casanova et al.\ \cite{Pa2017} includes \textit{annihilation} and {\it catastrophes}, events that we cannot cover with the techniques developed in this manuscript.
-Nevertheless, our results provide a straightforward stochastic bound (via a coupling argument) for the model considered in \cite{Pa2017} in some of the events that we are interested on.\\
+Specifically, competition in \cite{Cle2017} (see Definition 2.1 there) appears as a negative non-linear drift while in our case competition corresponds to an extra negative jump which makes the study of the asymptotic behaviour of LB-processes more involved.
+In fact, such negative jump implies that the generating function of the underlying process of the LB-process, in the Lamperti transform, cannot be computed explicitly except for two particular cases, see Proposition \ref{Pro1} below.
+In the general scenario, i.e.\ when there is cooperation, Gonz\'alez Casanova et al.\ \cite{Pa2017} (see Theorems 1 and 3) have proven similar results under the rather strong assumption that the mean of the offspring size at each birth time is finite, i.e.\ $\sum_{i \geq 1} i \pi_{i} < \infty$.
+In this case, the study of the non-explosion probability is based on a Foster-Lyapunov criteria developed by Meyn and Tweedie \cite{MT93} where the finiteness of the mean of the offspring distribution plays a crucial role.
+We emphasize that the case considered in \cite{Pa2017} includes \textit{annihilation} and {\it catastrophes} events that we cannot cover with the techniques developed in this manuscript.
+Nevertheless, our results provide a straightforward stochastic bounds (via a coupling argument) for the model considered in \cite{Pa2017} in some of the events that we are interested on.\\

 In this manuscript, we provide integral tests under which a BPI-process explodes in finite time, becomes extinct or absorbed at $\{1\}$.
 Moreover, we also give an integral test for the existence of a stationary distribution and a condition under which the process comes down from infinity.
 Throughout this work and unless we specify otherwise, we always assume that